Regents' Policies

 History

-The Pueblo Revival style of architecture on campus was introduced by President Tight in the early 1900s and was officially adopted by the Regents at that time after stormy controversy.
-Later abandoned for a few years, the Pueblo Revival style was readopted by Santa Fe architect John Gaw Meem.
-Meem was retained by the University as campus architect in 1933 and designed thirty-six structures in the distinctive style which came to be known as Pueblo Revival.
+The Spanish Pueblo Revival style of architecture on UNM’s central campus was introduced by President Tight in the early 1900s and officially adopted by the Regents after considerable debate.
+Although the style was later abandoned for a few years, it was reintroduced by Santa Fe architect John Gaw Meem.
+Mr. Meem, who became the University's first architect in 1933, designed thirty-six structures in this distinctive style, which became known as the Spanish Pueblo Revival style.

-In 1959, with the adoption of the Long-Range Campus Development Plan, the Regents agreed to preserve and enhance the established Pueblo Revival architectural style, with modifications, of buildings on the central campus.
-No such architectural restrictions were imposed for the north and south campuses, but hope was expressed that new buildings would have regional character.
+In 1959, with the adoption of the Long-Range Campus Development Plan, the Regents committed to preserving and enhancing the Spanish Pueblo Revival architectural style on the central campus, allowing for some modifications.
+North and south campuses did not come to be until after 1959.
+No specific architectural restrictions were imposed for the north and south campuses at that time, but it was hoped that new buildings would have regional character,

 Policy